Welcome to Anytown

 A solution to Anytown’s challenges that sets them up for the future.

 Given the challenges the town faces, Anytown would be an ideal candidate for a new small cell network.
-A small cell network consists of a series of small low-powered antennas—sometimes called nodes—that provide coverage and capacity in a similar way to a tower, with a few important distinctions.
-Small cells are always connected by fiber optic cable, and usually attached to existing infrastructure in the public right of way like utility poles or streetlights.
-This makes them more discreet, while also bringing them closer to smartphones and other devices—a benefit that will become clear as we go.
-Similar to a tower though, small cell nodes communicate wirelessly over radio waves, and then send the signals to the internet or phone system.
-One added benefit of small cells is because they’re connected with fiber they are able to handle massive amounts of data at fast speeds.
+A small cell network consists of a series of small, low-powered antennas that enhance connectivity by increasing capacity of the wireless network in locations closer to consumers and their devices.
+Small cells are connected by fiber optic cable and may be attached to new or existing infrastructure in the public right of way like utility poles or streetlights.
+This allows the small cells to be placed where they need to be—close to users’ devices, and easily accessible for maintenance.
+Similar to a tower, small cells communicate wirelessly over radio waves, and connect signals to the internet or phone system.
+Because they’re connected with fiber they are able to handle massive amounts of data at fast speeds.

 Developing a plan with input from the community.

 The people of Anytown have a vested interest in understanding what’s happening in their community and how it affects them.
-In our scenario, we’ll assume that Crown Castle has been chosen by a local wireless carrier to build out the new small cell network, which means they’ll handle all the planning, permitting, construction and ongoing management and maintenance of the network.
-In order to effectively do this, representatives from the local Crown Castle office have been meeting with community members and working closely with municipal officials, utilities and wireless carriers.
-A few key developments have come from this process:
+In our scenario, we’ll assume that Crown Castle is building out the new small cell network, which means they will handle all the planning, permitting, construction and ongoing management and maintenance of the network.
+To effectively do this, representatives from the local Crown Castle office have been meeting with community members and working closely with municipal officials, utilities and other wireless providers.
+Here are a few key topics that often arise in these discussions:

-• Permitting: In accordance with all state and federal legislation as well as local ordinances, Crown Castle established which permits would be required, when they needed to be submitted and when the town needed to respond.
+Permitting: In accordance with all state and federal legislation as well as local ordinances, Crown Castle established which permits will be required, when they need to be submitted and when the town needed to respond.

-• Shared model: Several wireless carriers serve Anytown.
+Shared model: Several wireless network providers serve Anytown.
 The small cell network will be designed so multiple carriers can use it—spreading the benefits as evenly as possible throughout the community.

-Through this collaborative process, Anytown now has a clearly defined plan in place to install seven fiber-connected small cell nodes using existing streetlights and utility poles.
-The new network will work with the existing tower to add much-needed capacity to Anytown’s wireless network.
-So let’s see how that will work.
+Through this collaborative process, Anytown now has a clearly defined plan in place to install fiber-connected small cell using existing infrastructure.
+The new network will work with the tower to add much-needed capacity to Anytown’s wireless network.
+So, let’s see how that will work.

 Adding more wireless density.

-With the frequency bands that carriers currently use to transmit their signals, if too many people are connected at once, data can slow down.
-By adding seven new small cell nodes, we’ve multiplied our wireless density several times over.
-Each node is capable of sending and receiving the same amount of data as the tower, but since they cover a smaller geographic area, it’s much less likely that any one of them will get overwhelmed.
+In Anytown, if too many people were on their devices at the same time, connectivity could slow down or calls could drop.
+By adding seven new small cells, we’ve multiplied our wireless network density several times over.
+Each small cell is capable of sending and receiving about the same amount of data as the tower, but since they cover a smaller geographic area, it’s less likely that any one of them will get overwhelmed.

 There’s another important benefit.
 Before, the network originated from one location—the tower.
 It covered a large area, but in certain areas of town—in the shadow of a building for example—the signal would occasionally get lost.
-But now the signal originates from eight separate locations—seven of which are much closer to the devices, providing much more consistent coverage throughout Anytown.
-It’s also a shared infrastructure solution, meaning that multiple wireless carriers can be accommodated on the same pole.
+But now the signal originates from separate locations—several of which are much closer to the devices, providing much more consistent coverage throughout Anytown.
+It’s also a shared infrastructure solution, meaning that multiple wireless network providers can be accommodated on the same pole.
 This reduces unnecessary equipment redundancy and maximizes the benefits for residents—regardless of which company they get their wireless service from.

 Anytown today.